 Human urine is one of the richest sources of phosphate, so perhaps one day we will need to learn how to utilise this!

-Organic farming techniques which concentrate on building carbon content in the soil are more efficient at unlocking unavailable phosphorous and making it available to plants.
+Organic farming techniques which concentrate on building carbon content in the soil are more efficient at unlocking unavailable phosphorus and making it available to plants.

 Certified Organic.
 Potassium silicate is a naturally sourced clay based mineral product.
 It supplies a slow release source of potassium and has a high available silica content, which can help neutralise the effects of sodium on plant growth.